kbelleau/notif/README.md

 `notif-read-note`: this function is a wrapper around Emacs' `find-file-read-only`.
 It will open the `find-file-read-only` prompt inside of your `notif-directory`.
 With this function, you can open existing notes in read-only.

 (Optional) `notif-find-todo`: this function utilizes Emacs' `find-file` to open your notif TODO file.
-It is located at: `/notif-directory/TODO`.
+It is located at: `notif-directory/TODO`.
 If this file does not already exist, it will be created, and your `notif-todo-snippet` will be  automatically expanded in the buffer.

 (Optional) `notif-find-notepad`: this function utilizes Emacs' `find-file` to open your notif Notepad file.
-It is located at: `/notif-directory/Notepad`.
+It is located at: `notif-directory/Notepad`.
 If this file does not already exist, it will be created, and your `notif-notepad-snippet` will be automatically expanded in the buffer.

-Call the `notif` functions as appropriate.
+Call the notif functions as appropriate.
 Use keybindings, or call the functions with `M-x <function>`

 ## Configuration
-Before using `notif`, you'll want to make some configurations.
+Before using `notif.el`, you'll want to make some configurations.
 You'll typically want to configure three things: snippets, defaults, and keybindings.

 ### Setting Up Snippets
-`notif` relies on code snippets created with [YASnippet](https://joaotavora.github.io/yasnippet/snippet-development.html).
+`notif.el` relies on code snippets created with [YASnippet](https://joaotavora.github.io/yasnippet/snippet-development.html).
 You'll want to have a basic understanding of how YASnippet works before continuing with notif.

 Create a snippet for a default note template.
 Here, you can create whatever you want.
 The snippet will need to be an `org-mode` snippet.